 Judges' Decisions: Decisions of the judges are final!
 Please do not question them while they are judging a class.
 If you have a question regarding a placing, please ask the judge politely and promptly after the class.
 Some classes may be team judged or another judge may fill in for a short break.
 Please feel free to approach the show holder to intercede on your behalf with a question for the judge if there seems to be a serious conflict occurring during the actual judging... only the show holder may interrupt the judging for any reason.

 PLEASE do not hover, take photographs or approach any portion of the table while the judge is judging a class!

 Groom/dust your models PRIOR to bringing them to the table.
 Excessive time spent dusting slows the show down and the dust you brush off your model into the air can settle onto another shower's model.
-Please be aware.
+Please be aware and considerate.

 DO NOT touch any models other than your own unless you have the specific permission of the owner.

 ANY QUESTIONS?
 PLEASE ASK YOUR DIVISION JUDGE AND/OR SHOW HOLDER BEFORE THE CLASS BEGINS!